pedrotorreao/design-patterns/README.md

 - _`private`_: access is not allowed from outside the class, internal use only;
 - _`protected`_: access is not allowed from outside the class, but inherited classes are allowed access.

 In addition to objects, it is also possible to derive other classes from a given class.
 For cases like this, the original class, the class from which the others are derived, is often called _`base class`_ or _`superclass`_, while the derived classes are called _`subclasses`_.
 Subclasses inherit the states and behaviors from their _`base class`_ and define only attributes/methods which differ.
+They can also override the methods inherited, completely replacing the original behavior or just modifying it.
 A set of classes and subclasses can be represented by its class hierarchy.

-To better understand this, let's derive two classes from the `Person` class defined above, the `Teenager` and `Adult` classes.
+To better understand these concepts, let's derive two classes from the `Person` class defined above, the `Teenager` and `Adult` classes.
 See below a UML diagram representing this class hierarchy.

 ![OOP_class_example_2](resources/uml/oop_class_2.png)

+Both subclasses `Teenager` and `Adult` inherit the methods and attributes from the `Person` class and each one extended the original functionality in their own way.

 Below are basic C++ implementations of these classes.
 Keep in mind that, as done for the previous example, for the sake of simplicity, I've omitted important aspects like data validation.